 Annapurna Circuit Trek Overview

-The Annapurna Circuit Trek begins with a drive from Kathmandu to Dharapani.
+You will begin the journey with a drive from Kathmandu to Dharapani.
 From here, you will start your trek to Chame, Upper Pisang, Manang, Ledar, Thorung Phedi or High Camp, Thorong La Pass, and Muktinath.
 To conclude the journey, you will drive back to Pokhara and then to Kathmandu.
-You will hike into the heart of the Annapurna region, traversing diverse terrain and passing through traditional Gurung and Bhote villages.
-Explore the diverse landscapes, from dense subtropical forests to alpine meadows, desert-like areas, dramatic cliffs, and apple orchards.
-Throughout the journey, you can enjoy a spectacular view of the snow-capped Annapurna ranges.
+During the trek, you will stay at locally run teahouses and lodges, where you can enjoy warm Nepalese hospitality.

 USD $750